ashleyncasanova/python-tutorial-giraffe-academy/README.md

 >Note: The user will be given three tries to guess the secret word.
 If they guess the secret word in three guesses or less, it will print "You win!"; otherwise, it will print "YOU LOSE!".
 ___
 ### **For Loops**
+* Used to loop through certain collections in python.

 \
 **Example 1:** Strings
 ```python